Piotr Wcisło, Professor

 Graduate Student

 My focus research is developing an experimental setup that harnesses molecular beam spectroscopy to explore quantum electrodynamic corrections.
-For example, developing HD or H2 molecular cloud source, beam geometry alignment, UV ionizing laser, ion detection system, spectroscopy laser, ultra-accurate measurements of molecular rovibrational line, theoretical simulations or estimations, and experimental data analysis.
+For example, developing hydrogen molecular source, beam geometry alignment, UV ionizing laser, ion detection system, spectroscopy laser, ultra-accurate measurements of molecular rovibrational line, theoretical simulations or estimations, and experimental data analysis.

 Bogdan Bednarski, MEng